nssteinbrenner/dart/README.md

 So instead, I set this up so that when I add a mark, it's simply appended to an array.
 Then I can setup hotkeys to select indexes, or go to the next or previous index and so on.

 ## Installation

-I use Lazy as the package manager.
-Here is my setup:
+Installation depends on your chosen package manager.
+Below is an example for Lazy.

+Lazy:
 ```lua
 return {
     "nssteinbrenner/dart",